techreturners/lm-lab-aks-terraform-devopsupskill/docs/PUSHINGIMAGE.md

 Next we need to make sure your local docker instance has the right credentials to push up to your container registry.

-To authenticate with the container registry run:
+To authenticate with the container registry, replace the REGISTRY_NAME in the following command with your registry name and then run:

 ```
-az acr login --name DevopsUpskillRegistry
+az acr login --name REGISTRY_NAME
 ```

 It should so something similar to: